SPINR-io/spinr-help/wizard/details.md

-Welcome to the API Builder
+@title: Welcome to the API Builder
+@content: longform

 The first step is to add a name and description for your API.
 The API will be easier to find and reference later.
 The API name also forms the path of the API endpoint

 ![](https://spinrresources.blob.core.windows.net/assets/api-builder-welcome-optimised.gif?raw=true)